 Provides an opportunity for students to examine current issues, topics, problems, and trends within the field.

 This course is designed to both develop and strengthen student professionalism skills.
 With an emphasis in Energy Management, students will learn energy industry expectations, how to build and polish resumes and cover letters, effective public speaking techniques, interview skills, and professional awareness.
 This class sets students up to successfully and confidently embark on a career path, whether at Western or beyond.
-Prerequisite: Junior or senior standing and instructor permission.
+Prerequisite: BUAD 185; or instructor permission.

 Introduction to the energy industry, including fossil fuel and renewable energy use and development.
 Explores topics including global energy production and consumption, energy efficiency, infrastructure, grid systems and transmission, and environmental and social impacts of energy development with an emphasis on regulation, policy, and the oil and gas industry.
 Prerequisite: ENG 103; or instructor permission.